Appdynamics/api-commandline-tool/README.md

 	help		Display the global usage information
 	self-setup		Initialize the adc configuration file

+application
+	list		List all applications available on the controller

 controller
 	call		Send a custom HTTP call to a controller login		Login to your controller
+	ping		Check the availability of an appdynamics controller status		Get server status from controller

 dashboard
 	delete		Delete a specific dashboard